mgrould/MachineLearning/README.md

 7 November 2017

 ## Abstract
-Application of Machine Learning methods on Kaggle databases.
+Application of Machine Learning methods on Kaggle datasets.

 ## Repository
 * **K-means/**: Contains various files used to applied the K-means clustering method.